Maria Howard, Duchess of Norfolk: Early life

 The only surviving child and heir of Sir Nicholas Shireburn, 1st and last Baronet of Stonyhurst and Catherine Charleton, Maria Shireburn was born into a prominent Catholic family in 1692 or 1693.
 Born in London, she grew up mainly at Stonyhurst Hall (now Stonyhurst College) in Lancashire.
 She was christened as Maria Windforda Francesca and always called Mary.
-Her elder sister Isabel had died in 1688, and her brother Richard Francis accidentally killed himself in 1702 by eating poisonous berries.
+Her elder sister Isabel had died in 1688, and her brother Richard Francis died in 1702, supposedly as a result of eating poisonous berries in the garden.
 Her health was also bad and in 1698, she was taken to the Jacobite court at Château de Saint-Germain-en-Laye in France, where she was treated by William Waldegrave, James II's doctor.

 She became the Duchess of Norfolk when she married Thomas Howard, 8th Duke of Norfolk, on 26 May 1709.
 She was sixteen years old, and brought a large dowry of more than £30,000.
 Although Catholics were not allowed to get married in public, the celebratory dinner at Shireburne House in St James's Square was a lavish affair.